Stefan Zucker: Life and career

-The eccentric enthusiasm of Zucker and his audience for opera was reflected in the magazine, Opera Fanatic, which once featured a nude centerfold and speculated that singer Aprile Millo might be the daughter of President Kennedy.
+The eccentric enthusiasm of Zucker and his audience for opera was reflected in the magazine Opera Fanatic, which once featured a nude centerfold and speculated that singer Aprile Millo might be the daughter of President Kennedy.
 Zucker also waded into a controversial plan by Lyndon LaRouche to legislate a standard pitch for middle C lower than that currently used, which according to supporters would return standard pitch to 19th-century levels, aiding singers.
 Zucker opposed the change.
 In Jan Schmidt-Garre's 1998 documentary film "Opera Fanatic", Zucker travels around Italy interviewing opera divas from the 1950s.
-Zucker has contributed to the International Dictionary of Opera, Opera News, American Record Guide, Opera Quarterly, Professione Musica and The Globe and Mail, among others.
+Zucker contributed to the International Dictionary of Opera, Opera News, American Record Guide, Opera Quarterly, Professione Musica, The Globe and Mail and others.

-After Columbia University, which is the owner of WKCR-FM radio, dropped Zucker as the host of "Opera Fanatic" in 1994, he turned his efforts to preserving early opera recordings and films through his nonprofit Bel Canto Society.
-He talks and sings in Jan Schmidt-Garre's film series "The Tenors of the 78 Era" and has lectured at The Mannes College of Music in New York City.
-Zucker has written a number of articles about singing and singers, four of which are collected as The Origins of Modern Tenor Singing, a 16-page booklet consisting of four articles that were originally published in Opera News from 1981 to 1986.
-The articles focus on Gioachino Rossini, castratos and florid singing; the David family of tenors plus Andrea Nozzari; Giovanni Battista Rubini; Gilbert Duprez and the high C "from the chest."
+After Columbia University, the owner of WKCR-FM radio, dropped Zucker as the host of "Opera Fanatic" in 1994, he turned his efforts to preserving early opera recordings and films through his nonprofit Bel Canto Society.
+He talks and sings in Jan Schmidt-Garre's film series "The Tenors of the 78 Era" and has lectured at the Mannes College of Music in New York City.
+Four of Zucker's articles from Opera News written from 1981 to 1986, about singing and singers, are collected as The Origins of Modern Tenor Singing, a 16-page booklet.
+The articles focus on Gioachino Rossini, castratos and florid singing; the David family of tenors; Andrea Nozzari; Giovanni Battista Rubini; Gilbert Duprez; and the high C "from the chest."
 These articles trace the development, as understood by Zucker, of tenor singing from the 1770s through the mid-19th century to Enrico Caruso.

 Zucker and his mother, soprano Rosina Wolf, claim to be the last in a line of singers using the method of singing style taught by Giovanni Battista Rubini.
 Many people have criticized Zucker's singing, which has a pronounced "bleat" sound.
 The critic Donal Henahan wrote in The New York Times, reviewing Zucker in a performance of Bellini's opera Adelson e Salvini, that his high notes were like "the scratching of a fingernail on a blackboard."
 Zucker and his mother produced the first performance of the 1829 final version of that opera.